Hassan Pinto

-Hassan Pinto (born July 29, 1997) is an American professional soccer player who plays as a defender.
+Hassan Rashid Smalls Pinto (born July 29, 1997) is an American professional soccer player who plays as a defender.

 Club career

 Born in Durham, North Carolina, Pinto began his career with North Carolina Fusion youth academy.
 He then enrolled at Elon University where he played for the Elon Phoenix from 2016 through 2018.
 He then transferred to Duke University where he played for the Duke Blue Devils in 2019.

 On August 6, 2020, after leaving Duke, Pinto signed his first professional contract when he joined USL League One side Richmond Kickers.
-He made his professional debut for the club on October 7, 2020 against Orlando City B. Pinto came on as a 72nd minute substitute as Richmond Kickers won 2–1.
+He made his professional debut for the club on October 7, 2020, against Orlando City B. Pinto came on as a 72nd-minute substitute as Richmond Kickers won 2–1.

 On April 9, 2021, Pinto joined USL Championship side Loudoun United ahead of the 2021 season.